A Pretty Penny

 ‘Jimmy come on,’ I replied, ‘You don’t even have to say it.’
 While wondering whether using the events of the night as inspiration for a story would constitute as snitching.

 Three weeks had passed and my hopes of hearing back from J.B had dimmed.
 In that time I'd sent two chaser’s, both of which went unanswered.
 I cursed myself for not asking for money like J.B did.
 Of course J.B wasn’t going to read my screenplay.
-What was I thinking.
+What was I thinking?

-That same week I had a call with J.B. in which he informed me that he had a studio and distributor on board, all that was left was financing.
+That same week I had a call with J.B. in which he informed me that he had a studio and financing and distributor on board, all that was left was financing.
 He told me to hold tight.
 I was to receive an offer for my screenplay by the end of the week.

 Jimmy asked me how the call went when I went into the office that night and I shared with him what had been said.
 I noticed his eyes turn from interest to calculation as I told him that financing was the last hurdle.